Last Updated on January 1, 2021 by Julia Wilson

 - It will be necessary to treat both your cat and the home.
 If you live in a multiple cat household, all cats in your home will need to be treated at the same time.
 It is recommended to confine cats to just one room while treatment is underway to avoid spreading spores around the home.

-- Always use gloves when handling a cat with ringworm and change your clothes immediately afterward.
+- Always use gloves when handling a cat with ringworm and change your clothes immediately afterwards.
 Wash in an anti-fungal rinse such as Canesten (available from the laundry aisle of your supermarket) to kill any spores you may have picked up.

 - Carefully follow instructions—either on the medication packet and or from your veterinarian—when treating your cat.